stevewalsh124/NAM-Model-Validation/README.md

 This script can also calculate an average error for each grid point across the training storms (`makePWmean=T`, `subtractPWmean=T`), see Appendix of Walsh et al. (accepted for publication in Annals of Applied Statistics, October 2022).

 ### 2) MLE_storm_expntl_oneHess.R (calculate MLEs and Hessians)
 Here, each error field is read in and the MLEs for the spatial parameters of the exponential covariance function are found, as well as the corresponding Hessian matrix (containing uncertainty information related to the MLEs).
 This script can be looped in a bash environment to run MLE calculations for each storm simultaneously.
 These are saved as .csvs.
+(For the nonspatial case, use `MLEs_nonsp_var.R`.)

 ### Optional) aggregate_covmtxs_expntl.R, combine_covmtxs.R and PWmean_post_expntl.R (Posterior calculations related to the pointwise mean)
 We found assuming zero mean outperforms this estimation for this application.
 This is also computationally intensive, given there are over 26000 grid points when you aggregate all TC landfall locations.)